A writer’s plot often can benefit from a change of scene.

 No water in it.

-I’ve written before about the need to take a break from a project and to allow the “boys in the basement” to work out plotting issues.
+I’ve written about taking a break from a project to allow the “boys in the basement” to finish plotting issues.

 I have writer friends who gather to brainstorm their stories together.
 I envy them.

-For me, it’s just God and in the good old days, my dog: thinking, plotting, contriving, examining and marveling at the twists of a story line.
+For me, it’s just God and, in the good old days, my dog.
+I thought, plotted, contrived, examined, and marveled at storyline twists!

-As the long as the blood flows to my head, we’ll keep it up.
+As long as the blood flows to my head, I’ll keep it up.

 Tweetables